Child is Born Among Men, A (Honnd by Honnd)

 Similarly Greene, p.
 189, who calls it "the earliest Nativity carol yet discovered."
 Because of irregularities in the form, Greene suspects it is composite.

-The only complete copy is that found in Bodley MS. 26, where it is found as part of a sermon.
-This is the version found on foloi 202v of Bodleian MS Bodley 26.
+The only complete copy is found as part of a sermon.
+This is the version found on folio 202v of Bodleian MS Bodley 26.
 The date is slightly uncertain.
 Chambers includes it in his chapter "Fifteenth-Century Lyric" but dates the poem itself c.
 1350.
-This is also the date given by Stevick and Greene.
+This is also the date given by Stevick and by Greene.
+Brown dates the hand "hardly later than 1350" and believes the writer a Franciscan.
+The notes that accompany the piece in the manuscript are in Latin.

-There is a copy of the third verse of the Bodleian text in University of London MS. 657.
+There is a copy of the third verse of the Bodleian text in University of London MS. 657 (Helmington Hall LJ.1.7).
+Neither manuscript contains very much poetry, and little of what they do have shows much evidence of being traditional.

-Digging around trying to find a facsimile of the text, to try to see the handwriting, I found several "Communitarian" web sites which cited it.
+Digging around trying to find a facsimile of the text, to try to see the handwriting, I didn't find the manuscript, but I found several "Communitarian" web sites which cited it.
 Whatever that tells you. - RBW

 Go to the Ballad Search form